Shanmuki97/KIET-WOMEN/README.md

 arr.forEach() function calls the provided function once for each element of the array.
 The provided function may perform any kind of operation on the elements of the given array.
 A toggle switch is a switch that has just two positions.
 For example, light switches that turn a light on or off are toggle switches.
 An array is a special variable, which can hold more than one value at a time.
+API is the acronym for Application Programming Interface, which is a software intermediary that allows two applications to talk to each other.
+Each time you use an app like Facebook, send an instant message, or check the weather on your phone, you’re using an API.